Which place is cheaper, Heraklion or Chania?

 Many travelers enjoy the museums and nightlife when visiting the destination of Heraklion.
 It's a great spot for a beach vacation.
 One day is often enough time to do most activities.

-You'll find food and scuba diving and snorkeling around the historic destination of Chania.
+You'll find food and scuba diving and snorkeling around the picturesque destination of Chania.
 Hikers are also drawn to this area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 Heraklion is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.